chen-gz/chen-gz.github.io/content/rudin-real-and-complex-analysis/chapter1/06-integration-of-positive-functions.md

+---
-## Integration of Positive Functions
+title: Integration of Positive Functions
+---

 In this section,  $\mathcal{M}$  will be a  $\sigma$ -algebra in a set  $X$  and  $\mu$  will be a positive measure on  $\mathcal{M}$ .